pondersource/prejournal/pj2.md

 # PJ2 file format

+PJ2 is a new file format, used in the Ponder Source Books (not public).
+We may want to work towards an updated version of Prejournal that uses it too, although there are no concrete plans for that yet, so for now Prejournal does not support PJ2.

+## Motivation
 The .pj format lists commands as lines in a text file.
 The origin of this is that we wanted to have a restful interface to the data that would be easily usable from the CLI, but we also wanted to batch these scripts up, into something